What is Cervical Radiculopathy?

 Managing Symptoms

 Initial management includes rest, avoiding aggravating activities, physical therapy, and over-the-counter pain medications.
 Applying heat or ice and maintaining good posture may also help alleviate symptoms.
+While it is possible that with time and conservative treatment that these symptoms could improve and/or go away, if the symptoms worsen or can no longer be managed, it is important to talk to your doctor in order to treat Cervical Radiculopathy.

 Prevention

 Preventive measures include maintaining good posture, using ergonomic workstations, avoiding repetitive neck movements, staying active, and practicing neck and upper back strengthening exercises.
+It is also important to avoid Tobacco, maintain a healthy weight, sleep with proper neck support, and when lifting heavy objects, using proper techniques to avoid straining your neck and/or back.

 When to See a Doctor